dee7baa8f9756018cb581bc9bd3667f911aeb300

 Day 3

-Portree is the largest town, capital and gateway to the Isle of Skye in the Inner Hebrides. fringed by cliffs, Portree's harbour, with a pier designed by engineer Thomas Telford, is surrounded by colourful homes and is best photographed from the viewpoint next to the Royal Hotel.
-Popular as a base for hiking, to the north is the Old Man of Storr, a rocky pinnacle popular with hikers.
+Portree is the largest town, capital and gateway to the Isle of Skye in the Inner Hebrides.
+Fringed by cliffs, its harbour, with a pier designed by engineer Thomas Telford, is surrounded by colourful homes.
+The jagged majestic Cuillin Hills, part of the MacLeod Estate, include a protected for various species of birds including the golden eagle.
+Nearby, Dunvegan Castle, ancestral seat of Clan MacLeod, reveals Skye’s rich past.

 Stromness, Orkney Islands, Scotland